What Is It?

 If you have symptoms of lumbar disk herniation, your doctor may ask you to do specific maneuvers, such as walking on your toes, walking on your heels, squatting and standing, and flexing your ankle against resistance.
 Your doctor will want to do a straight leg-raising test.
 You will lie on your back with your legs straight.
 While you relax, your doctor slowly raises each leg individually to determine the angle where your leg pain begins.
 Your doctor will do a neurological examination, looking for changes in your reflexes, as well as for any evidence of muscle weakness or decreased sensation.

 Spinal X-rays, a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan may be recommended if your initial diagnosis is not clear, if your symptoms persist or worsen after several weeks of treatment, or if you are considering surgery.
 Because imaging tests, such as MRI or a CT scan, may show disk abnormalities even in people without symptoms, the results must be interpreted carefully.
-It is common to find abnormalities that have no effect on symptoms.
+It is common to find abnormalities that are unrelated to your symptoms.
 Your doctor also may recommend an electromyography, a test that analyzes muscle and nerve function to identify sites of nerve compression or irritation.

 In most people, back pain gradually improves within four to six weeks of treatment.